ERC20 vs BEP20: Key Differences Explained

 ERC-20

-The vast majority of consolidated projects use the Ethereum token format.
+Most established projects use the Ethereum token standard.

 BEP-20

-Although its popularity is steadily growing, it does not surpass the competing standard.
+Its popularity keeps growing, but it still has not overtaken the competing standard.

-Total Value Locked (TVL) Comparison between Ethereum and BSC Blockchains (ERC-20 Vs. BEP-20), pie chart where Ethereum is predominant.
+Total Value Locked (TVL) comparison between Ethereum and BSC blockchains (ERC-20 vs. BEP-20), with Ethereum leading in the pie chart

-The difference between Ethereum and Binance, in terms of their blockchain networks, also lies in how consolidated they are.
+The difference between Ethereum and Binance, when it comes to their blockchain networks, also comes down to how established each one is.

 ERC-20